 Barbara Wiedemann is the communications strategist for the UNC Hussman School of Journalism and Media.
 Prior to joining the University, Wiedemann founded Design Story Works, a design and communications firm.
 The former director of publications at the NC Museum of Art, she was managing co-curator of “Porsche by Design: Seducing Speed,” the Museum's first large-scale design exhibition.
 She was executive producer of a Telly Award-winning series of video shorts for that exhibition, as well as book designer and managing editor for the accompanying catalogue.
 Prior to rejoining the Museum, Wiedemann was the director of UNC Creative.
 She received her master's degree in design from the N.C.
 State College of Design, and was a Phi Beta Kappa graduate in international politics from Penn State University.

 Wiedemann taught design and typography at N.C.
-State's College of Design, here at the MJ-school and at Meredith College.
+State's College of Design, here at UNC Hussman and at Meredith College.
 She founded the Dave Brumitt Foundation, producing six annual Frostbite Tour century bike rides in support of research to fight cancer.

 Her work has been recognized by the American Association of Museums (AAM), AIGA and CASE.
 She produced an award-winning film showcasing the Museum's Rodin collection and spearheaded the production of the Museum's first iPad application (NCMA Rodin), which introduced the collection to a global audience through video, photography and the written word.
 An iPad app highlighting the NCMA's Egyptian art collection followed (NCMA Egypt).